High-Harmonic Spin and Charge Pumping in Altermagnets: Adiabatic band dynamics and high-harmonic pumping

-Two distinct driving protocols can be considered: either the altermagnetic order parameter itself is made time dependent, or an adjacent magnetic order (ferromagnetic or antiferromagnetic) is driven.
+Two distinct driving protocols can be considered: either the altermagnetic order parameter itself is time-dependent, or an adjacent magnetic order (ferromagnetic or antiferromagnetic) is driven.
 For simplicity, we focus on the ferromagnetic case.
-If the altermagnetic order precesses around the $z$ axis in the absence of any secondary magnetic order, no HHG occurs, and the resulting energy dispersion remains linear, resembling Eq. \eqref{linearbands}.
-Similarly, when the altermagnetic order is static and the adjacent ferromagnetic order precesses around the same axis, the spectrum again remains linear.
-High harmonics emerge only when the driving magnetic order precesses around an axis that is noncollinear with the altermagnetic order parameter.
-These scenarios are fully confirmed by our numerical analysis and are summarized in the right panel of Fig. \ref{fig:fig0}.
+If the altermagnetic order precesses around the $z$ axis in the absence of any secondary magnetic order, no HHG occurs, and the resulting energy dispersion remains linear, similarly to Eq. \eqref{linearbands}.
+When the altermagnetic order is static and the adjacent ferromagnetic order precesses around the same axis, the spectrum again remains linear.
+High harmonics emerge only when the driving magnetic order precesses around an axis that is non-collinear with the altermagnetic order parameter.
+These scenarios are fully confirmed by our numerical analysis and are summarized in the right panel of Fig. \ref{fig:Fig2}.
 This establishes the generality of the mechanism and clarifies the conditions required for HHG in purely magnetic systems.

-In the following section, we turn to the transport properties and investigate {altermagnetic spin and charge pumping} using the simplified model introduced in Eq. \eqref{simple_model}.
+In the following section, we turn to the transport properties and investigate {altermagnetic spin and charge pumping} using the simplified model introduced in Eq. \eqref{simple_model}, {with a guiding provided by the adiabatic band dynamics analysis given above.}